dayyass/muse-as-service/README.md

 print(embedding.shape)  # (2, 512)
 ```

-But it is better to use the built-in client **MUSEClient** for sentence tokenization and embedding, that wraps the functionality of the python **requests** package and provides a user with a simpler interface.
+However it is better to use built-in client **MUSEClient** for sentence tokenization and embedding, that wraps the functionality of the python **requests** package and provides user with a simpler interface.

 Instead of using endpoints, listed above, directly, **MUSEClient** provides the following methods to work with:
 <pre>